After introducing a team to accessibility, someone (often a product owner) asks you to “define accessible.”

-Sometimes, by asking for a singular definition what is/isn’t accessible, teams are hoping to find a way to dodge responsibility.
+Sometimes, by asking for a singular definition of what is/isn’t accessible, teams are hoping to find a way to dodge responsibility.

 It’s tempting to give a bare minimum definition, but teams seek bare minimums for a reason.
 Essentially, they hope that if accessibility is a minimal or soft definition, they can argue or obfuscate compliance and continue on with business as usual.

 Don’t explain it as a coding standard

 In response they’ll ask about the attributes they need to add, thinking that this is just about adding ARIA and

 tabindex to their code.